KrystalCoding/GuessTheColors/README.md

 ![screenshot of home page](assets/images/PP2_Homepage.png)

 - Game Instructions
-    - The Game Instructions button has a clickable functionality which reveals the rules of the game for the user.
+    - The Game Instructions button has a clickable functionality that reveals the rules of the game for the user.
     - Contained within this section is a button to again hide the Instructions and return to the home page containing primarily the Game Area with the functions to play the game.

 ![Game Instructions screenshot](assets/images/PP2_GameInstructions.png)

 - Game Area
-    - The Game Area contains the functionality of game play.
-There is a color box, initially hidden, which after the user enters a guess (either by using the "Enter" key or clicking the "Submit" button with mouse pointer) is revealed in the bold color the user was attempting to guess.
+    - The Game Area contains the functionality of gameplay.
+There is a color box, initially hidden, which after the user enters a guess (either by using the "Enter" key or clicking the "Submit" button with a mouse pointer) is revealed in the bold color the user was attempting to guess.
     - Beneath the text box is a message telling the user what the correct color was all along, whether or not they guessed correctly.

 ![Game Area screenshot](assets/images/PP2_CorrectGuess.png)
 ![Game Area screenshot](assets/images/PP2_IncorrectGuess.png)

 - Score Area
-    - In the space below the game section is the area which displays the color options the user has to type into the text box.
+    - In the space below the game section is the area that displays the color options the user has to type into the text box.
 They may type in whatever they please, but only one of the color options presented has a chance of being correct.
     - That same section contains the correct and incorrect scores.
 It is incremented by one point with each right or wrong answer.

 ![Score Area screenshot](assets/images/PP2_ScoreArea.png)